NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Nimble Shield Hand.md

 **Prerequisites** Bastion Dedication
 * * *
-You are so used to wielding a shield that you can do so even while using the hand that's holding it for other purposes.
+You are so used to wielding a shield that you can do so even while using the hand that's holding it for other tasks that require the dexterity of a hand.
 The hand you use to wield a shield counts as a free hand for the purposes of the [[Actions/Interact|Interact]] action.

 You can also hold another object in this hand (but you still can't use it to wield a weapon).
 This benefit doesn't apply to tower shields, which are still too cumbersome.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*